MicroEJ/docs/VEEPortingGuide/vgChangeLog.rst

 **Fixed**

 * Fix performing drawings when the clip is disabled.
-* Fix the SystemView log identifiers.
+* Fix the SystemView trace identifiers.
 * Remove the include of the unknown header file ``trace_vglite.h`` (require a re-build of FreeType library).

 [1.3.0] - 2023-05-10